 Mrs Belgrave-LockSafeguarding Governor

-We have two Designated Safeguarding Leads:
+We have three Designated Safeguarding Leads:

 If you have any questions regarding the safety of a child during term time please contact one of the designated safeguarding leads via the school office.